CBD oil for cats

 -

-If a human CBD oil is to be used, it must be absolutely pure CBD isolate without THC, alcohol, or xylitol contained – and only in consultation with the veterinarian can be used.
+If a human CBD oil is to be used, it must absolutely pure CBD isolate without THC, alcohol, or xylitol contained – and only in consultation with the veterinarian can be used.

 |